A Worldsheet Perspective on Heterotic T-Duality Orbifolds: Duality Covariant Worldsheet

 \subsection{Relation to Double Field Theory}

 Double field theory~\cite{Hull:2009mi,Hohm:2010jy,Aldazabal:2013sca} is an attempt to obtain a duality covariant target space description of string theory.
 There the dimension $D$ of a target space torus is doubled to $2D$ and the generalized metric is assumed to be the metric on the doubled torus.
-However, since only $D$ coordinates are physical, a so--called {\em strong constraint} is being implemented by brute force to remove $D$ of the $2D$ doubled coordinates by hand.
+However, since only $D$ coordinates are physical, a so--called {\em strong constraint} is being implemented by hand to remove $D$ of the $2D$ doubled coordinates.

 The doubled worldsheet description of strings on a $D$--dimensional torus presented here should not be confused with a worldsheet theory where the target space is a torus of the dimension $2D$.
 There are several important differences that appeared by performing the Buscher's gauging procedure and the subsequent gauge fixing: \enums{ \item The duality covariant action~\eqref{eq:DualityCovariantAction} is not manifestly Lorentz invariant; \item The doubled coordinates $Y$ are defined modulo constant shifts~\eqref{eq:DoubledCoordConstantShifts} in $D$ of the $2D$ doubled directions; \item Infinite product factors \smash{$\prod\limits_{r,r'} r$} were cancelled by ghost contributions in the path integral~\eqref{eq:PartitionODDintermediate}; \item All dependence on the integral vector $N'$ dropped out because of a phase that arose from~\eqref{eq:EuclBnd}. } Hence, in particular, the removal of $D$ of the $2D$ doubled torus coordinates is not enforced by hand, but rather is a left--over consequence of the gauge fixing procedure, which did not fix the gauge completely.
-The other two consequences mentioned here have no interpretation in the target space theory: A worldsheet action on an one--loop torus with two different cycles is not part of the target space description.
+The other consequences mentioned here have no interpretation in the target space theory: A (none Lorentz invariant) worldsheet action on an one--loop torus with two different cycles is simply not part of the target space description.